The Distinguished Service Award

 A nomination will consist of a cover letter and up to five letters of support that speak to the qualifications of the nominee.
 Nominations will be considered for three consecutive years; an unsuccessful nomination will automatically be considered the following year, and (if applicable) the year after that.

-Nominators should collect all support letters and send the complete nomination to the Distinguished Service Award Committee
+Nominators should collect all support letters and send the complete nomination to the three members of the Distinguished Service Award Committee listed below with the subject line “LastName – Distinguished Service Award.”
+The file name for the nomination packet should be “LastName_DistinguishedServiceAward.”

 < Prev Next >